-Trump isolated as US military, business and political leaders condemn violence
+Trump isolated as US military, business and political leaders condemn racism

 - Trump's two business councils collapse after eight CEOs resign in protest

-(CNN)The condemnation of violence at a Charlottesville rally and US President Donald Trump's failure to resoundingly denounce the white supremacists behind it is growing louder.

-Large numbers of the country's political, business and military leaders have come out to disavow white supremacist groups and neo-Nazis follow racist scenes at the Virginia march Saturday.
+Republicans were divided in their response.
+Some condemned Trump by name, but others confined themselves to more general disavowals of racism and white supremacy.

+Trump remained defiant on Thursday, castigating his critics in early-morning tweets, claiming he was misrepresented by the media.

-One person was killed and more than 30 people injured after a car, driven by a "Unite the Right" supporter, rammed into a crowd of counterprotesters, who Trump has dubbed the "alt-left."
+The crisis was ignited by Trump's equivocal response to the violence at a "Unite the Right" gathering in Charlottesville on Saturday.
+A woman was killed and more than 30 people injured after a car, driven by a "Unite the Right" supporter, rammed into a crowd of counter-protesters.

-Since then, President Trump has equivocated on his condemnation of the march, originally blaming "many sides" for the conflict, before issuing a full condemnation of the violence and white supremacy on Monday.

-But just one day later he appeared to back down on that statement, saying there was "blame on both sides."
+Trump first blamed "many sides" for the trouble, before issuing a fuller condemnation of the violence and white supremacy on Monday.
+But on Tuesday, at an impromptu Q&A at Trump Tower in New York, reverted to his initial equivocation, saying there was "blame on both sides."
 His response has been widely condemned by political leaders across the country as well as internationally.

-- Trump has disbanded two business advisory councils after eight CEOs resigned in three days following the president's Saturday remarks.
+- Trump disbanded two business advisory councils after eight CEOs resigned in three days following the president's Saturday remarks.

-- Five of the US Joint Chiefs of Staff have now spoken out against white supremacy, in rare public statements on national politics.
+- Five of the US Joint Chiefs of Staff spoke out against white supremacy, in rare public statements on national politics.

+- Former Presidents George H.W.
+Bush and George W. Bush issued a joint statement, condemning "racial bigotry, anti-Semitism, and hatred in all forms."

-- Republican lawmakers continue to come out against Trump's statement but as yet there have been no resignations in the administration.
+- Congressional Republicans distanced themselves from Trump, though not all condemned him by name, and there were no resignations in the administration.

-- No comment yet from Ivanka Trump, the president's high-profile daughter, despite the widespread outrage.
+- Ivanka Trump, the president's high-profile daughter, remained silent despite the widespread outrage.

-- But another close Trump confidante, White House chief strategist Steve Bannon, told American Prospect magazine that white supremacists were "a collection of clowns."
+- Another close Trump confidante, White House chief strategist Steve Bannon, told American Prospect magazine that white supremacists were "a collection of clowns."

 Business advisory groups disbanded

-Trump won the presidency in 2016 on his reputation as a business leader, pledging to work with the country's corporations to make America great again.
+Trump won the presidency in 2016 on his reputation as a business leader, pledging to work with the country's corporations to "make America great again".

 But on Wednesday Trump announced he would be disbanding his two business advisory groups, after eight business leaders resigned in three days.